GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Map Data Flows: We analyse how information moves from field, store and packhouse to central records and where gaps or duplications occur.
+Map Data Flows: We analyse how information moves from field, store and packhouse to central records and where gaps or duplications occur, improving farm recordkeeping and packhouse documentation.

 -

-Align with Standards: We match mandatory IFA v6 records and traceability points with system fields and forms to ensure full coverage without overload.
+Align with Standards: We match mandatory IFA records and traceability points with system fields and forms to ensure full coverage without overload, strengthening GLOBALG.A.P. compliance and audit readiness.

 -

-Optimise Tools and Templates: We advise on configuring existing farm management or ERP tools, or design lean digital templates that fit daily routines and device use.
+Optimise Tools and Templates: We advise on configuring existing farm management or ERP tools, or design lean digital templates that fit daily routines and device use, supporting digital recordkeeping and traceability system design.

 -

-Test Traceability: We run mock traceability exercises, adjust weak points and document simple instructions for staff to retrieve data quickly when needed.
+Test Traceability: We run mock traceability exercises, adjust weak points and document simple instructions for staff to retrieve data quickly when needed, enabling trace-back trace-forward and stronger food safety due diligence.

 Expected Results